 - Underground hide at the waterhole

 The Hide’s main camp has ten tents, two of which are slightly larger than the others.
-Each tent is mosquito-proofed and has an en-suite bathroom, a fan for your comfort in summer and extra warm blankets and hot water bottles for the cool winter months.
-There’s also Tom’s Little Hide, a secluded three bedroom cottage with awesome views of the waterhole that’s best suited for up to six adults and four children.
-For an unforgettable night, The Dove’s Nest Treehouse is a sleep out experience for those who are a little more adventurous.
+Each tent is mosquito-proof and has an en-suite bathroom, a fan for your comfort in summer and extra warm blankets and hot water bottles for the cool winter months.
+There’s also Tom’s Little Hide, a secluded three-bedroom cottage with awesome views of the waterhole that’s best suited for up to six adults and four children.
+For an unforgettable night, The Dove’s Nest Treehouse is a sleep-out experience for those who are a little more adventurous.

-The hub of the camp is the ‘A frame’ which houses the dining room, a downstairs sun lounge and a large comfortable lounge area upstairs.
-There is also plunge pool near the main lounge and dining room, and a tunnel leading to a wine cellar and hide.
+The hub of the camp is the ‘A-frame’ which houses the dining room, a downstairs sun lounge and a large comfortable lounge area upstairs.
+There’s also a plunge pool near the main lounge and dining room, and a tunnel leading to a wine cellar and hide.

-During a stay here you can expect to see herds of elephants, buffalo, lion, leopard and African wild dog as well as some of the four hundred bird species which you can spot on game drives and walking safairs.
-There is a waterhole just metres away from the tents, which attracts a wide variety of wildlife, and can be viewed seen far from your personal veranda or the hide.
-Other activities here include visits to community projects and conservation initiatives.
+During a stay here you can expect to see herds of elephants, buffalo, lion, leopard and African wild dog, as well as some of the four hundred bird species, which you can spot on game drives and walking safaris.
+There’s a waterhole just metres away from the tents, which attracts a wide variety of wildlife and can be viewed from your personal veranda or the hide.
+Other activities include visits to community projects and conservation initiatives.

 The Conservation and Wildlife Fund